LandSandBoat/lsb-wiki/Server-installation-setup---misc.-(updates,-common-issues,-etc.)-[Windows-10].md

 ## 1. Software needed:

 * Download and install [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/): Under "Workloads" > check "Desktop development with C++".
+Creating/linking a free account may be required to use it.
-* Download and install [Git for Windows](https://gitforwindows.org/): Nothing to do in particular during the installation.
+* Download and install [Git for Windows](https://gitforwindows.org/): Accept defaults.
-* Download and install [TortoiseGit](https://tortoisegit.org/): Nothing to do in particular during the installation.
+* Download and install [TortoiseGit](https://tortoisegit.org/): Accept defaults.
 * Download and install [MariaDB](https://mariadb.org/): You can install HeidiSQL from there or get it separately, just remember the password you set for MariaDB during the installation.
-* Download and install [HeidiSQL](https://www.heidisql.com/): Nothing to do in particular during the installation.
+* Download and install [HeidiSQL](https://www.heidisql.com/): Accept defaults.
-* Download and install [Python 3.7+](https://www.python.org/downloads/): Accept defaults
+* Download and install [Python 3.8+](https://www.python.org/downloads/): Accept defaults.

 ## 2. Download the source code: